PostHog/posthog-ios/CONTRIBUTING.md

 # Contributing

-If you would like to contribute code to `posthog-ios` you can do so through GitHub by forking the repository and opening a pull request against `master`.
+If you would like to contribute code to `posthog-ios` you can do so through GitHub by forking the repository and opening a pull request against `main`.

 ## Development Guide